Suboxone Withdrawal: Timeline & Symptoms

-If a person has been abusing Suboxone, professional help is needed to detox from the medication.
-Medical oversight is critical during the Suboxone withdrawal process since people who need to withdraw from Suboxone generally have a history of opiate abuse.
+If a person has been misusing Suboxone, professional help may be needed to detox from the medication.
+Medical oversight is critical during the Suboxone withdrawal process, since people who need to withdraw from Suboxone generally have a history of opiate abuse.

 Suboxone Withdrawal Symptoms